mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 description: How F# and Azure Durable Functions make children happy (most developers are still kids at heart)
 ---

-*The post is published as part of
+*The post is a part of
 [F# Advent Calendar 2018](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/).*

 This summer I was hired by the office of Santa Claus.
 Santa is not just a lonely fairy tale character&mdash;he leads a large organization that supplies gifts and happiness to millions of children around the globe.
-As any large organization, Santa's office employs an impressive number of IT systems.
+Like any large organization, Santa's office employs an impressive number of IT systems.

 As part of IT modernization
 effort, they restructured the whole supply chain of Christmas gifts.
-Many legacy components were moved from self-managed data center at North Pole&mdash;although the cooling is quite cheap there&mdash;to Azure cloud.
-Azure was an easy sell, since Santa's techy elves use Office 365, SharePoint and .NET development stack.
+Many legacy components were moved from a self-managed data center at the North Pole&mdash;although the cooling is quite cheap there&mdash;to Azure cloud.
+Azure was an easy sell since Santa's techy elves use Office 365, SharePoint and .NET development stack.

-One of the goals of the redesign was to leverage managed cloud services and serverless archetecture whenever possible.
+One of the goals of the redesign was to leverage managed cloud services and serverless architecture whenever possible.
 Santa has no spare elves to keep reinventing the IT wheels.

 Wish Fulfillment Service